jsquyres/ompi/docs/faq/running-mpi-apps.rst

       Hello World I am rank 6 of 8 running on node0 Hello World I am rank 7 of 8 running on node1

-   .. error:: **JMS Do we still have max_slots?**

-In both policies, if the default slot count is exhausted on all nodes while there are still processes to be scheduled, Open MPI will loop through the list of nodes again and try to schedule one more process to each node until all processes are scheduled.
+In both policies, if the default slot count is exhausted on all nodes while there are still processes to be scheduled, Open MPI will trigger an oversubscription condition.

+If ``:OVERSUBSCRIBE`` is added as a modifier to the ``--map-by`` option (e.g., ``mpirun --map-by node:OVERSUBSCRIBE ...`` -- :ref:`see this FAQ item <faq-running-mpi-apps-oversubscribing-label>` for more details), Open MPI will continue to loop through the list of nodes again and try to schedule one more process to each node until all processes are scheduled.
 Nodes are skipped in this process if their maximum slot count is exhausted.
 If the maximum slot count is exhausted on all nodes while there are still processes to be scheduled, Open MPI will abort without launching any processes.

+If ``:OVERSUBSCRIBE`` is *not* specified and an oversubscription condition occurs, Open MPI will abort without launching any processes.

 /////////////////////////////////////////////////////////////////////////